dbt-labs/docs.getdbt.com/website/docs/docs/available-adapters.md

 | ClickHouse             | [Profile Setup](clickhouse-profile)   | ClickHouse 20.11+         | `pip install dbt-clickhouse` |
 | Athena                 | [Profile Setup](athena-profile)       | Athena engine version 2   | `pip install git+https://github.com/Tomme/dbt-athena.git` |

-Community-supported plugins are works in progress, and all users are encouraged to contribute by testing and writing code.
+Community-supported plugins are works in progress, and anyone is welcome to contribute by testing and writing code.
 If you're interested in contributing:
 - Join both the dedicated #adapter-ecosystem channel in [dbt Slack](https://community.getdbt.com/) and the channel for your adapter's data store (e.g. #db-sqlserver, #db-athena)
 - Check out the open issues in the plugin's source repository